Udaan (2014 TV series): Special appearances

 It replaced the long-running series Madhubala: Ek Ishq Ek Junoon.
 The show was produced by Bollywood filmmaker Mahesh Bhatt and was based on his unreleased movie of the same name.

+Reception

-ReceptionUdaan was the fourth longest-running Indian television series of Colors TV after Balika Vadhu, Sasural Simar Ka and Uttaran.
+Udaan was the fourth longest-running Indian television series of Colors TV after Balika Vadhu, Sasural Simar Ka and Uttaran.
 With more than 1300 episodes, it was one of the longest running Indian television series.